-The Group's Risk Management Framework is evolving to identify measure, manage and report on financial risks arising from climate change with particular focus on governance, risk management, scenario analysis and disclosure.
-The Group is working with the MUFG group to develop consistent application of the disclosure recommendations from MUFG's participation in the Task-force for Climate-related Financial Disclosure (TCFD).
+The Group is developing its approach and framework to identify measures, manage and report on financial risks and opportunities arising from climate change with particular focus on governance, risk management, scenario analysis and disclosure.
+A formal project is underway to meet the expectations of the Group's stakeholders, both internal and external.